Arbitrarily small spectral gaps for random hyperbolic surfaces with many cusps: Preliminaries

 Clearly $0$ is an eigenvalue and the constant function $\frac{1}{\sqrt{\mathrm{Area(X)}}}$ is the normalized $0$-eigenfunction.
 For a compact hyperbolic surface, its first non-zero eigenvalue can be determined by \emph{Rayleigh quotient} through a Min-Max Principle.
 For non-compact hyperbolic surface, it is hard to detect the existence of a non-zero eigenvalue of $X$ (see Question \ref{in-q-1}).
 The following fundamental result for spectral theory is well-known and important for the existence of first eigenvalue in Theorem \ref{mt-1}. \bt (see \eg \cite[Theorem XIII.1]{RS-book}) Let $X$ be a non-compact hyperbolic surface of finite area.
 If

 then $X$ has a non-zero first eigenvalue $\lambda_1(X)$ with $\lambda_1(X)=\mathrm{RayQ}(X)$. \et

 The second named author is grateful to Shiping Liu for pointing out the reference \cite{RS-book} to us.
-In this paper, we mainly study Cheeger constants and spectral gaps of Weil-Petersson random surfaces for large genus and many cusps.
+In this paper, we mainly study spectral gaps of Weil-Petersson random surfaces for large genus.
 For recent developments on spectral theory of Weil-Petersson random surfaces, one may see \cite{GMST21, Mirz13, Monk21, Ru22} and references therein for related topics.